-Linville Falls - Plunge Basin Trail is a 1.9 mile moderately trafficked loop trail located near Linville Falls, North Carolina that features beautiful wild flowers and is rated as moderate.
+Linville Falls - Plunge Basin Trail is a 1.9 mile moderately trafficked loop trail located near Linville Falls, North Carolina that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Good trails to hike.
 Our 4 year old completed both trails today.
 Some parts were difficult

 the trail is .7 miles each way. the last .4 miles was difficult for me because I'm short and the steps up and down on rocks and tree stumps were steep. the footing is sometimes tricky too. once you get to the end, the falls is difficult to see around the corner without getting in the water, maybe it was just because it had been raining outside for days but I had to climb up on a rock that juts out into the river and I was able to get a good view. only saw 2 other people on the trail.

 Had a surprisingly warm day in January after hitting lows in the teens earlier in the week.
 That, plus dense fog early in the morning meant the trail was absolutely empty when I'd arrived which was fantastic.
 Great trail down to the gorge.
 Footing gets a little tricky over the rocks at times and it was a bit slippery because of the melted snow, but it wasn't anything too crazy.
 Beautiful views at the end.
 Quiet, peaceful, and gorgeous.
 I would highly recommend it if you're ever in the area.

 Nice trail not too long but spectacular view at the overlook